mathigon/tropicsu/lessons/hadley-circulation/content.md

 1. How does the Hadley Cell transport heat in the atmosphere?
 2. Describe the geographical distribution of deserts.
 How does Hadley Circulation influence this distribution?
 3. What are the possible effects of climate change on Hadley Circulation?
-4. What might be the potential impacts of Hadley Cell expansion on Earth’s climate, global precipitation patterns, and the geographical distribution of deserts?
+4. What might be the potential impacts of Hadley Cell expansion on Earthï¿½s climate, global precipitation patterns, and the geographical distribution of deserts?

 ---